SitePen/dgrid/README.md

   include a [Gist](https://gist.github.com/) with code for a page containing a reduced test case

+If you would like to suggest a fix for a particular issue, you are welcome to fork dgrid, create a branch, and submit a pull request.
+Please note that a [Dojo CLA](http://www.dojofoundation.org/about/cla) is required for any non-trivial modifications.

 ## Getting Support

 Questions about dgrid usage can be discussed on the